 Just got your braces off?
 Wondering what’s next for you and your mouth?
-This helpful orthodontics guide will outline the most important practices after you get your braces off so you can maintain a healthy, straight smile for years to come.
+This helpful orthodontics guide will outline the most important practices post-braces so you can maintain a healthy, straight smile for years to come.

 Adjusting Without Braces